 Whether we at Novus are designing for distribution, telecom, or heavy industrial clients, the one constant is that we are always asking “what is new?”
 What is unique about your organization and how can we be a part of the transformative process of housing your companies’ lifeblood in our ever-changing economic environment, while delivering the project that meets the needs of the organization?
 Facing these challenges, asking the right questions, and responding with tailored and innovative design is the goal of our industrial team.

 Novus Architects was founded in 1992 by one architect working for one client.
 It didn’t take long to grow as the demand also grew for our creative process and commitment to exceptional customer service.
-Today, with offices in Atlanta, Asheville, Charleston, Charlotte, and Jacksonville, Novus has a mission to create highly functional, beautiful spaces that are more than brick and mortar, or fixtures and furniture – spaces that foster human interaction, discovery and deep connection.
+Today, with offices in Atlanta, Asheville, Charleston, Charlotte, Jacksonville and St. Thomas USVI, Novus has a mission to create highly functional, beautiful spaces that are more than brick and mortar, or fixtures and furniture – spaces that foster human interaction, discovery and deep connection.

 For all media inquiries, please visit our contact page.